hawkrdg/aidemo/README.md

 ![the app...](src/assets/aidemo3.png)

-**This is a completion for the prompt: "in 50 words or less as a numbered list how to do the chicken dance'.**
+**This is a completion for the prompt: "in 50 words or less as a numbered list how to do the chicken dance".**
 **The response gives the date, completion type, finish_reason ('stop' is OK, 'length' is not enough tokens), and token usage."**

 ### An Image Completion:

 ![the app...](src/assets/aidemo4.png)

-**This is an image for the prompt: ""still life with a pewter pitcher and pewter goblet on a small table in the style of Braque.**
+**This is an image for the prompt: "still life with a pewter pitcher and pewter goblet on a small table in the style of Braque".**

 **This app is built for using my VPS server to obfuscate my API_KEY.
 The code for testing within an Angular app without having to setup a separate server is included, but commented out.
 You basically just swap the comments to run locally and make sure your API obj has the 'dangerouslyAllowBrowser' flag:**